 However, undergoing a self-prescribed PCT is never a good idea.
 Always consult with a medical professional for advice when attempting a drug-based PCT protocol.
 Drugs like Nolvadex feature in studies for male castration and the last thing you need is an inaccurate PCT dose.

-the Best RAD 140 PCT Protocol
+What is the best RAD 140 PCT protocol?

 If you stuck to a sensible dose during your cycle, you shouldn’t have any issues with “coming off.”
 Most users start a cycle with a 5mg dose to test the waters.
 If no sides present after 3-days, boost it by 5mg.
 In the second week, check how you feel, and up the dose again to the 15mg mark.

 Most new users of Testolone don’t need to go higher than 20mg.
 However, you might want to kick things up a level in the last week or two of your cycle and attempt the 20mg per day limit on this drug.
 Read my guide to dosing RAD 140 for a more detailed explanation.

 It’s time to start your PCT after finishing your cycle.
 PCT typically lasts four weeks, and you’ll need to take time off after you conclude the protocol.
 Starting another cycle directly after completing PCT is a bad idea.
 Chances are you won’t see the same results, and sides will be worse the second time around.

 A good PCT for RAD 140 would include a test boosting product designed to enhance natural test production.
 Look for formulations that include arachidonic acid (AA), as well as long-jack, Yohimbe bark, ketosterone, and Urtica dioica.